 Long a crossroads of cultures, today the UAE is forging a diverse, inclusive society.
 Through language, cuisine, crafts, music, and memory, residents carry on tangible and intangible traditions that express identity and create a sense of belonging.
 Passed on and reinvigorated across generations, these traditions embody crucial values like family ties, hospitality, tolerance, and peace.

-At the Festival, visitors can take part in a creative dive into family photographs—glimpsing snapshots of UAE history while considering our own family stories through this universal medium of memory.
-Expanding on the concept and the space of the majlis, or sitting place, we invite visitors into an interactive digital majlis to explore the past, present, and future of this distinctive social practice of gathering to exchange views.
-Taste Emirati coffee, which is synonymous with generosity, and learn the ways of hospitality.
+At the Festival, visitors took part in a creative dive into family photographs—glimpsing snapshots of UAE history while considering our own family stories through this universal medium of memory.
+Expanding on the concept and the space of the majlis, or sitting place, we invited visitors into an interactive digital majlis to explore the past, present, and future of this distinctive social practice of gathering to exchange views.
+We tasted Emirati coffee, which is synonymous with generosity, and learn the ways of hospitality.

 Life in the UAE is marked by innovative and unexpected fusions that spring from encounters with world traditions sustained and shared by its residents.
-Festival kitchen demonstrations will include barbecue as a product of both American and Arab traditions and Emirati home cooking characterized by rich spices and generous presentations.
-Through performances of music and poetry, visitors will experience the deep roots of these art forms as well as their contemporary expressions and global rhythms, reflecting linguistic and cultural diversity.
+Festival kitchen demonstrations included barbecue as a product of both American and Arab traditions and Emirati home cooking characterized by rich spices and generous presentations.
+Through performances of music and poetry, visitors experienced the deep roots of these art forms as well as their contemporary expressions and global rhythms, reflecting linguistic and cultural diversity.